Ellinaut/elliRPC-Specification/README.md

 ### Endpoint: Execute Bulk (TODO Refactoring)

 The `bulk` endpoint SHOULD be used if several procedures are to be executed directly one after the other, but without dependencies among each other.
-Using the bulk request can improve performance by reducing unnecessary http requests.
+Using the bulk request can improve performance by reducing unnecessary HTTP requests.

 The url path for this endpoint MUST be `/elliRPC/bulk`.

 #### Request

-This endpoint MUST be called with http method `POST`.
+This endpoint MUST be called with HTTP method `POST`.
 The request body MUST be formatted as JSON, where all procedure execution requests are listed under the key `procedures`.

 Since there must be no dependencies between the procedures in this request, the order of execution on the server is not